Credit: Mikkel Beisner

 Not ones to shy away from the unusual, Johnny and Dave said yes, and challenged Todd to join them in running the London Marathon…in full costume.
 He accepted the challenge, and runners have been taking part in the iconic outfit ever since.

-Today Save the Rhino, led by CEO Cathy Dean, still takes every opportunity to prance about in these costumes; in fact, we now have twelve of them!
+Today Save the Rhino, led by CEO Jo Shaw, still takes every opportunity to prance about in these costumes; in fact, we now have twelve of them!
 We continue to take on extreme challenges across the world to raise money for rhino conservation, but we have certainly come a long way from the early days.

 Since 2001, Save the Rhino has grown from a small charity raising £300,000 a year, to where we are today, raising around £2,000,000 for programmes in six African and two Asian countries, for all five species of rhino.